-I travelled from Tbilisi to all the rural areas of Georgia in winter month of February 2017 to see the snow clad areas with blue skies and a perfect sun.
+I traveled from Tbilisi to all the rural areas of Georgia in the winter month of February 2017 to see the snow-clad areas with blue skies and a perfect sun.

 We hired a local person to make us go through the real culture of Georgia.
-Because of him we are able to taste the authentic food of Georgia with natural and untouched surroundings.
-In my next blog I will show you Georgia in summer.
+Because of him, we are able to taste the authentic food of Georgia with natural and untouched surroundings.
 Georgia is very different in summers and winters.
-Both are very beautiful.
+Both seasons in Georgia are very beautiful.

 For local food khachapuri, lobiyani and lobiyo